zhaojiqiao/tilelang-npu/README.md

 ## Acknowledgements

 We learned a lot from the [TVM](https://github.com/apache/tvm) community and would like to thank them for their contributions.
+The initial version of this project is mainly contributed by [LeiWang1999](https://github.com/LeiWang1999), [chengyupku](https://github.com/chengyupku) and [nox-410](https://github.com/nox-410).
+Part of this work was done during the internship at Microsoft Research, under the supervision of Dr. Lingxiao Ma, Dr. Yuqing Xia, Dr. Jilong Xue, and Dr. Fan Yang.